 Gerber Bear Grylls Fire Starter

-Specific Features: Low price, small piece, lanyard style, includes whistle & storage
+Specific features: Small piece, lanyard style, includes whistle & storage, around 8,000 strikes

 Description: If you’re looking for something that’s going to be extremely easy for you to carry then the Gerber Bear Grylls Fire Starter is definitely what you want.
 With the low price you’ll have no problem picking one up and the way it fits easily around your neck is helpful as well.